onesteinbv/addons-curq/README.md

 # CURQ

-CURQ is an all-in-one platform for businesses, built on Odoo and other FOSS.
+CURQ is an all-in-one platform for businesses, built on Odoo and other open-source projects.

-CURQ is purpose-built / highly opinionated focussed on Dutch companies where the goal is to make a complete package without business consultant having to think about every single module to install.
-The goal is to streamline the installation process and support process.
-Basically Curq is Odoo + OCA modules + other open source modules pre-packaged with bundles.
-A bundle is a normal Odoo module with only dependencies to other modules.
+It’s a highly opinionated, purpose-built solution tailored specifically for Dutch companies.
+The goal is to provide a complete, ready-to-use package so businesses don’t need a consultant to decide which modules to install.
+CURQ streamlines both the installation and support process by combining Odoo, OCA, and other open-source modules into curated bundles.

 ## Bundles

-In CURQ, bundles are a set of predefined modules that makes installation of Odoo much easier, you don't need much knowledge about what modules exists.
-E.g. the essential bundle (`container_install`) contains alot of modules that we need / want for every installation.
-We now can just install those with a simple click.
+In CURQ, bundles are a set of predefined modules that simplify the installation of Odoo, you don't need to know exactly which modules exist or which ones to install individually.
+For example, the essential bundle (`container_install`) includes a collection of modules that are commonly required for every installation.
+Instead of installing each module manually, you can install them all with a single click.
+Technically, a bundle is a standard Odoo module that only contains dependencies to other modules, nothing else.

-**Available out of the box**:

 - **Essentials Installation** (`container_install`): Installs essential modules
 - **Accounting** (`account_install`): Invoices, Contracts & Payments